Puppy missing from car after armed robberies in Wisconsin Dells; 'extremely dangerous' suspects may be in Illinois

 CHICAGO (CBS)-- A 16-month-old puppy is missing after an armed robbery and a series of car break-ins in Wisconsin, and police are searching for two suspects with ties to Chicago.

+So it wasn't out of the ordinary when the dog came along with Kraig for a quick trip to the Lake Delton Home Depot last Wednesday.

+"(I) come out, the back window of my truck is smashed out.
+They tried to break the front window out and were unsuccessful.
+And she's gone," Knudson said.

-Lake Delton police in Wisconsin issued a felony warrant for the arrest of Adam A. Lujano, 39, and Javanni Murjan Esteves, 41.
-They are wanted in connection with armed robberies at the Outlets of the Dells on Wednesday afternoon.
+Lake Delton Police said the two people in this car are behind the crime.
+They've issued a felony warrant for the arrest of Adam A. Lujano, 39, and Javanni Murjan Esteves, 41.

+They are also wanted in connection with armed robberies at the Outlets of the Dells on that same afternoon.
+Lujano has a criminal history and is on parole from an attempted carjacking in 2018.
+In 2015, he served time for aggravated battery of an officer.

+Knudson said they don't believe the two have Maybel any longer.
+Thanks to several tips he's already received, he thinks she was bought by someone and is with that person on the West Side of Chicago.

 "At this time, the dog is unaccounted for.
 The dog is a tan 16-month old Cavapoo," police said in a written statement.